“Sorry, Dudes. My Bad.”

-Elisha relaxed suddenly and sat back down in his folding chair, facing his captive.
+Elisha relaxed suddenly; sat back down in the folding chair, facing his captive.
 “Look,” he said, as gently as his Caliban-voice could manage.
 “This doesn’t have to go badly for you.
 I mean it.
 I’m not pulling your chain.”
 He paused.
 “You got a wife and kid, right?”

 “Yes.”
 Duncan sounded strangely resolute.
 “I do.”